Xazax-hun/isopapers/lifetimes.md

 ---
-title: "A Survey of Static Methods to Prevent Temporal Memory Errors (or A Comparison of Lifetime Annotation Approaches in C++)"
+title: "A Comparison of Lifetime Annotation Approaches in C++"
 document: TODO
 date: 2023-02-24
 audience: EWG, SG23